abr/abr.github.io/_team/01-chris-eliasmith.md

 ---
 name: Dr. Chris Eliasmith
-job: Co-founder
 img: chris.jpg
 homepage: http://arts.uwaterloo.ca/~celiasmi/
 email: chris.eliasmith@appliedbrainresearch.com
 ---

 Chris is the co-inventor of the Neural Engineering Framework (NEF), the Neural Engineering Objects (Nengo) software environment, and the Semantic Pointer Architecture, all of which are dedicated to understanding how the brain works.
 His team has developed the Semantic Pointer Architecture Unified Network (Spaun) which is the most realistic functional brain simulation yet developed